 II.
 Evolution of the case load in the last 5 years

-A total of 942 procedures were registered in 2023.
-While appeal arbitration procedures continue to form the backbone of the CAS caseload there were noticeable increases in the number of ordinary and mediation procedures in 2023.
+A total of 917 procedures were registered in 2024.
+While appeal arbitration procedures continue to form the backbone of the CAS caseload, there was a noticeable increase in the number of anti-doping procedures in 2024.

 III.
 Language